top of page

 Legal basis: IRPR 222(a) states that a study permit becomes invalid when the student stops the program for which the permit was issued.
 IRPA 29(2) requires temporary residents to comply with all conditions at all times.

-Visitors may study in Canada without a study permit for up to 6 months, regardless of whether the program is in person or online.
+Visitors may study in Canada without a study permit for up to six months, regardless of whether the program is in person or online.
 Once the six-month period ends, the student must leave Canada or already hold a newly approved study permit if they intend to continue studying.

 Legal basis: IRPR 188(1)(c).